benjamincrozat/content/articles/laravel-10.md

 ---
 Image: https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/6/laravel-10_ovwmiu.png
 Title: Laravel 10 is out!
-Here's every new feature and change.
+Here are every new features and changes.
 Description: Laravel 10 has been released on February 14, 2023.
-Let's dive into every relevant new feature and change.
+Let's dive into every relevant new features and changes.
+Canonical:
 Published at: 2022-09-15
-Modified at: 2023-09-09
+Modified at: 2023-11-02
 Categories: laravel
 ---